 Carroll welcomes applications from students whose educational interest will be served by transferring from two-year or four-year colleges.
-Students are considered transfer candidates if they have attempted course work from a regionally accredited college or university after high school graduation.
+Students are considered transfer candidates if they have attempted a minimum of 24 credits from a regionally accredited college or university after high school graduation.